8 Best Camping Areas in Killarney Provincial Park, Ontario

-Campsites bookout well in advance and if you find yourself without a reservation or simply want a little more luxury, there are a couple of good accommodation options.
-The best place to stay in Killarney is the Killarney Mountain Lodge.
-This long-running institution offers a rustic charm while providing luxury accommodation and amenities.
+This long-running institution offers a rustic charm while providing luxury accommodations and amenities.
 Spread out along Killarney Channel, on the east end of the town of Killarney, this property has a prime waterfront location and features beautiful views from the cabins and rooms.
 It also has wonderful outdoor areas to enjoy nature.
-Two restaurants provide fine dining or casual meals, and the outdoor patio overlooks the water.
-The resort offers optional all-inclusive stays, sailing excursions, and other activities.
-The Killarney Mountain Lodge opened under new management in 2016 and has undergone extensive expansion and upgrades.
-The new owners also operate the nearby Sportsman's Inn, an historic, upper-end hotel on the waterfront.

 More Related Articles on PlanetWare.com

-- Ontario Outdoors: Killarney has some incredible hiking trails, both inside and outside the park.
-For a complete list see our article on the 9 Best Hikes in Killarney Provincial Park.
+Hiking in Killarney: Killarney has some incredible hiking trails, both inside and outside the park.
+Getting out on the trails is also a good way to see wildlife.
+For a complete list of hikes, see our article on the Best Hikes in Killarney Provincial Park.

 If you are just getting started on your summer planning, learn more about Ontario's top-rated parks and other places to enjoy camping and hiking.